Do I like wearing sunscreen? No.

 Here, it’s the chemical sunscreens that are referred to as “organic” by science… not because they are “natural” but simply as they contain carbon-carbon bonds.
 Physical sunscreens, on the other hand, are “inorganic” as they don’t contain any carbon bonds.

-Chemical sunscreens absorb into your bloodstream
+Chemical sunscreens may absorb into the bloodstream

 Because physical sunscreen sits on top of your skin, it does not enter your bloodstream.